viperleed/viperleed/doc/content/basics/how_to_run.rst

 -   :ref:`job.py / job.sh<job_script>` is the entry point for the ViPErLEED calculation.
     Defines the paths to the ViPErLEED source code and the desired ``work`` directory.

-To run also a :ref:`delta amplitudes calculation<sec_deltas>` and a :ref:`structure search<sec_search>`, you additionally need to provide a :ref:`DISPLACEMENTS file<displacements>` that contains the requested pertubations of the structure.
+To run also a :ref:`delta amplitudes calculation<sec_deltas>` and a :ref:`structure search<sec_search>`, you additionally need to provide a :ref:`DISPLACEMENTS file<displacements>` that contains the requested perturbations of the structure.

 .. note::
-    Setting up a :ref:`domain calculation<domain_calculation>` with multiple surface structures, requires a slightly different directory tree.
+    Setting up a :ref:`domain calculation<domain_calculation>` with multiple coexisting surface structures, requires a slightly different directory tree.
-    See the :ref:`domain calculation page<domain_calculation>`.
+    See the :ref:`domain-calculation page<domain_calculation>`.

 Starting the calculation
 ========================

-Once you have set up the input files for the calculation, make sure that all tleedm dependencies are in the Python PATH, i.e. make sure the correct conda or virtual environment is loaded, otherwise this will raise an Error.
+Once you have set up the input files you are ready to start the calculation.
+If you are running ViPErLEED from Python (recommend), make sure that all tleedm dependencies are in the Python PATH, i.e. make sure the correct conda or virtual environment is loaded, otherwise this will raise an Error.
 You can then start a ViPErLEED calculation by invoking the :ref:`job script<job_script>` via the command line.

 .. code-block:: console